NEARBuilders/mintbos-marketplace-template/README.md

 ## Step 2: Get NFTs from Store

-In this example, we utilized useState to manage the loading state when retrieving NFTs from the contract via the storeNfts method.
+In this example, we utilized the getStoreNFTs method to retrieve NFTs and store this data in state via useState.
 This method returns all listed NFTs from the specified contract, allowing you to display them in the user interface.

 ```jsx
 // bos.genadrop.near/widget/Mintbase.utils.get_store_nfts.jsx